front-line-tech/background-service-lib/README.md

 ### What about those overlay permission methods?

+You probably don't need the _overlay_ permissions - they're used for very specific things, eg. a messenger app that's going to pop up a chat bubble over the top of whatever the user is currently doing - _even if not in your app_.

-The overlay permission is special, different, and contentious!
+The _overlay_ permission is special, different, and contentious!
 (Not least because the ability to draw over any other apps carries with it significant risk of abuse.)
 Right now it is granted automatically to apps installed from the Play Store because _reasons_.
 That may be changing with Android O, and it's possible a new method for requesting that permission will come into play.
 In the meantime, you can use __hasOverlayPermission__ and __requestOverlayPermission__ should you need to.

 I recommend checking and not assuming you have the overlay permission it (if you need it), as the rules are predicted to change.

 You will also need a line in the manifest file to request this permission, which is unusually named:

     <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW"/>

+___If you are not using the overlay permissions, then simply implement empty instances of the related abstract methods on your Activity.___

 ### How do I ensure my Service starts when the phone is powered on?